-For the series of snakes devouring flowers, according to Barrault and Martin, one can suppose serpent-dragon to be finally tamed, so that eats flowers.
-Croziers below shown are no longer about a snake devouring a flowers but flowers in the same glaze.
-The authors explain that with the legend of the stick rod Aaron becoming a flowering branch.
+For the series of snakes devouring flowers, according to Barrault and Martin, one can suppose the serpent-dragon to be finally tamed, so that eats flowers.
+Croziers below shown are no longer about a snake devouring flowers but flowers in the same glaze.
+The authors explain that with the legend of the stick rod Aaron becomes a flowering branch.

-The first on the left above belonged to Cardinal de Bonal, museum of Lyon.
-In the middle the crozier belonged to Saint Hildesheim Bernward is also very interesting for the matter of composition in an alloy of aluminum, which still preserves one thousand years after a white splendor.
-The decoration of the knob of the shaft has gryphons ( which we can see in the right picture below), very difficult theological symbols to locate indeed.
+The first on the left above belonged to Cardinal de Bonal, the museum of Lyon.
+In the middle, the crozier belonging to Saint Hildesheim Bernward is also very interesting for the matter of composition in an alloy of aluminum, which still preserves one thousand years after a white splendor.
+The decoration of the knob of the shaft has griffins ( which we can see in the right picture below), very difficult theological symbols to locate indeed.

-If we enlarge the flower crozier above on the right, from Abbey de Saint Maurice en Valais, and look closely it shows another apparently out of place gryphon on the knob of the shaft.
-White alloy, flowers and gryphons are all symbols for the same Mercurius/Virgin’s Milk.
+If we enlarge the flower crozier above on the right, from Abbey de Saint Maurice en Valais, and look closely it shows another apparently out-of-place griffin on the knob of the shaft.
+White alloys, flowers, and griffins are all symbols for the same Mercurius/Virgin’s Milk.

-The snake sometimes takes on different heads, as we can observe on these two above enamel specimens.
-The first enamel crozier on the left, belonged to abbot of Saint Wast in Arras in 13th century, has a lion’s head.
-According to authors here snake has disappeared and gives way to a real lion on the end of a leafed branch.
-So the hopeless beast is in a middle way to turn into a flower, or the beast is in its way to redention.
-Lion being less wild and single minded than serpent.
-The same explication for the dog headed enamel crozier of the twelfth century in Biblioteque Imperial.
-I agree to Barrault in giving a similar explication for both lions and dogs.
-But, in my opinion they stand for volatile becoming fixed.
+The snake sometimes takes on different heads, as we can observe in these two above enamel specimens.
+The first enamel crozier on the left belonged to the abbot of Saint Wast in Arras in the 13th century and has a lion’s head.
+According to the authors here snake has disappeared and gives way to a real lion on the end of a leafed branch.
+So the hopeless beast is in the middle way to turn into a flower, or the beast is on its way to redemption.
+The lion is less wild and single-minded than the serpent.
+The same explication for the dog-headed enamel crozier of the twelfth century in Biblioteque Imperial.
+I agree with Barrault in giving a similar explication for both lions and dogs.
+But, in my opinion, they stand for volatile becoming fixed.

-Concerning the pictures above, always in our Barrault and Martin opinions, we finally have the complete symbol of victory upon evil: the serpent is defeated and become the guardian of the treasures of heaven.
+Concerning the pictures above, always in our Barrault and Martin opinions, we finally have the complete symbol of victory upon evil: the serpent is defeated and becomes the guardian of the treasures of heaven.
 On the left the ivory specimen on the “Le Baton Pastoral” from abbey d’Estival 15th.
-On the right an enamel crozier belonged to the Bishop of Bethlehem and dating to Baldwin the second (12th).
+On the right, an enamel crozier belonged to the Bishop of Bethlehem and dates to Baldwin the second (12th).

-As far as “curvature” is concerned: In the end of their book Abbot Barrault and archaeologist Martin present and find no explication for some 11th century outlandish iron croziers.
-Below on the left is the crozier belonged to bishop Termondus of Affinghen, while the right one to abbot Guillome the second.
+As far as “curvature” is concerned: At the end of their book Abbot Barrault and archaeologist Martin present and find no explication for some 11th-century outlandish iron croziers.
+Below on the left is the crozier belonging to bishop Termondus of Affinghen, while the right one is to abbot Guillome the second.
 They designate the original hermetic ringlet, which I have already talked about in the previous Croziers & Ringlets of Serpent 1.
 Definitely the last part of our alchemical works.
-But this is only a part of Secret Fire job, whose flux seems to coil like a serpent.
+But this is only a part of the Secret Fire job, whose flux seems to coil like a serpent.